-The usage of our custom resources in specification methodology is an abstraction decoupled from the underlying program representations of these notions.
-However, our technique allows \textit{coupling invariants} to be defined, specifying once and for all the mapping between abstract resource notions and concrete program states.
-Specifications per function can be written concisely and more simply using resource abstractions, and the coupling invariants automatically and implicitly entail the right proof obligations concerning changes to and constraints on concrete program states.
+The usage of our custom resources in specification methodology is an abstraction{In our methodology, resources used in specifications are abstractions} decoupled from the underlying program representations of these notions{program state}.
+However, our technique allows \textit{coupling invariants} to be defined, specifying once and for all the mapping between abstract resource notions and concrete program states. \zg{In contrast to more sophisticated methodologies (\eg{} for fine-grained concurrency), our coupling invariants are not required to be reflexive or transitive, and can be desugared via a straightforward syntactic translation.} Specifications per function can be written concisely and more simply using resource abstractions, and the coupling invariants automatically and implicitly entail the right proof obligations concerning changes to and constraints on concrete program states.